garthtrickett/life-io/README.md

     You can verify that the database is running by executing `docker ps`.
 You should see a container named `life-io-postgres-1` (or similar) with the status "Up".

-### Step 2: Run Database Migrations
+### Step 2: Run Database Migrations and Seeding

-With the database running, you need to set up the schema by running the migration scripts.
+With the database running, you need to set up the schema and initial data.

 1. The project's `package.json` includes a handy script for this.
 In your terminal, run: